 – Clare Fielder, English Language Lecturer, University of Trier

 Successful Group Work is a creative collection of challenging and stimulating team building activities.
 It’s a wonderful resource full of engaging exercises instrumental in identifying and reinforcing team work skills. – A must have for any classroom!

-– Marlene Paglia, ESL Teacher and Author of The Big Book of Grammar Articles
+– Marlene Paglia, Author of The Big Book of English Grammar Articles

-This is an engaging collection of easy to use team activities which train the real employability skills of the future.
-Both pre-experience and experienced learners will be able to engage with the clearly set tasks and then navigate their own approach to them.
+This is an engaging collection of easy to use team activities which train the real employability skills of the future. ..
 The tasks themselves hone essential interpersonal and communicative skills, such as reaching consensus while working to deadlines, assigning responsibilities, and evaluating both individual skills and team performance.

 – Helen Waldron, English Language Coach and Author, What’s Your Teaching Identity

 Successful Group Work: 13 Activities to Teach Teamwork Skills will be a great addition to any teacher’s toolbox of interactive activities to engage students and encourage collaboration.